Chalarangelo/30-seconds-of-code/content/snippets/css/s/toggle-switch.md

 language: css
 tags: [visual,interactivity]
 cover: interior-5
 excerpt: A toggle switch is little more than a checkbox with a custom appearance.
-This snippet shows you how to create one without using JavaScript.
+This article shows you how to create one without using JavaScript.
 listed: true
 dateModified: 2024-09-04
 ---